 Course Objectives: The course is important for the students to learn about the most fundamental constituents of matter and radiation, interaction among elementary particles and hence to understand their behaviour.
 Particle detectors and particle accelerators can be understood in detail.
-This course is primarily an introduction to the experimental study of particle physics, but it also gives an understanding of the theoretical description of particle physics.
+This course is primarily an introduction to the experimental study of particle physics, but it also gives an understanding of the theoretical description of particle physics The course provides a platform for the students seeking research opportunities in high energy Physics.